nbolton/synergy-vintage/README.md

 The Windows download for 1.3.1 is built on Windows 98, but the download will probably work on Windows 95, Windows ME, and possibly Windows 2000.
-For the Mac OS X download of 1.3.1, it's built on Mac OS X Tiger 10.4 using the 10.3.9 SDK it so as well as working on Mac OS X 10.4, it will probably work on any version of Mac OS X 10.3, but is unlikely to work with older versions of Mac OS X (such as 10.2 and below).
+For the Mac OS X download of 1.3.1, it's built on Mac OS X Tiger 10.4 using the 10.3.9 SDK, so as well as working on Mac OS X 10.4, it will probably work on any version of Mac OS X 10.3, but is unlikely to work with older versions of Mac OS X (such as 10.2 and below).